How to Build a Résumé Website that Employers Will Love

 How to create a résumé website

-Now the juicy part: how to make (and setup) your CV or résumé website.
+Now the juicy part: how to make (and set up) your CV or résumé website.
 Here are the steps you’ll need to follow.

 PRO TIP